 Management reviews should be systematically undertaken by the Head teacher and School Business Manager.
 They should consider HS&W performance indicators such as number of accidents, location of accidents and trend analysis.
 There should also be evidence that audit findings, School improvement plans, are reviewed and prioritised by the Head teacher and Board of Governors.

 Good evidence of headteacher and governor involvement.

-Audit and Inspection of: Name of School Date
+Audit and Inspection of: Vernon Park Primary School - July 2025

 10.6 Statutory Compliance Checklist